vincethewalker2015/CV/README.md

 ## CAREER SUMMARY

-### FULL STACK DEVELOPER - BOILERJUICE July 2021 -
+### FULL STACK DEVELOPER - BOILERJUICE July 2021 - Present
+* Created and brought to life a dynamic form that involved both backend as well as front end development, This is used by an Engineer on site, on submission of this form the data is stored in a Postgres (Heroku) database as well as synced on company dashboards using several API calls as well as using A WS Dynamo DB to store payloads.
+* System testing using Rspec
+* Supported team in managing the Customer Services Help Desk that require dev support

 ### RUBY ON RAILS DEVELOPER - KING AND MCGAW FEBRUARY 2021 - July 2021
 * Fixed term contract